hapijs/hapi/docs/style.md

   - Iterator variable should be declared inside the `for` parentheses, unless already defined
   - Use `for` with arrays, `for...in` for objects (and always check `hasOwnProperty()`)
-  - When iterating over a fixed or calculated size, assign size to a variable inside the `for` declaration and use iterator varialb ename with `l` suffix
+  - When iterating over a fixed or calculated size, assign size to a variable inside the `for` declaration and use iterator variable name with `l` suffix
   - Always `++i`, never `i++`

   ```javascript